Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 	<li>On this Archive, an overall compression scheme may be applied.
 	This compression scheme has to be either STORE or DEFLATE64.
 	Standard DEFLATE is acceptable as a fall-back if DEFLATE64 is not available, but will only work with smaller stores. </li>
+	<li>STORE is the preferred compression schema for an slpk intended for direct consumption by client application, especially if a resrouce compression is already applied on the individual resoruces (as shown in the figure above).</li>
 	<li>Every resource except textures may also be individually compressed.
+Compressed textures (such as S3TC) can additionally have GZIP compression applied to them.	</li>
-For resource compression, only the GZIP scheme is supported, as DEFLATE support is not universally available anymore in browsers.</li>
+	<li>For resource compression, only the GZIP scheme is supported, as DEFLATE support is not universally available anymore in browsers.</li>
 </ul>

-<p>For the two mentioned used cases, spk is employed as follows:</p>
+<p>For the two mentioned use cases, slpk is employed as follows:</p>

 <ol>
-	<li>spk as a transfer format:
+	<li>slpk as a transfer format:
 	<ol>
 		<li>ArchiveCompressionType: DEFLATE64</li>
 		<li>ResourceCompressionType: NONE</li>
 	</ol></li>
-	<li>spk as a serving format:
+	<li>slpk as a serving format:
 	<ol>
 		<li>ArchiveCompressionType: STORE</li>
 		<li>ResourceCompressionType: GZIP</li>